Fastest Drag Car In Forza Horizon 5 Guide

 Although there’s nothing quite like the smell of burning rubber in the morning, we’ll admit that few things are as exciting as drag racing when it comes to sheer high-speed thrills, and Forza Horizon 5 captures this perfectly.

-Horizon 5 now features more than 600 cars within its ever-growing roster after the latest updates.
+Horizon 5 features more than 600 choices within its ever-growing car list roster after the latest updates.
 Although this will undoubtedly continue to grow over time, fans already have a good idea of which cars will cross the line fastest in any of the game’s drag strips.

 Speaking of drag strips, fans will have a blast in Forza Horizon 5’s extended purpose-built drag racing sections that should give the fastest cars in the space the opportunity to maximize their redline-screaming potential and reach their theoretical top speeds.